utopia-foss/utopia/doc/getting_started/tutorial.rst

 and open the new plot (remember to go down the new data tree).
 It should show a more interesting plot now.
 You can also look at the plot for the complementary cumulative probability distribution in the ``compl_cum_prob_dist.pdf`` file or at any other plot.

-Increasing ``num_steps`` can make the evaluation take quite a while, as you could probably already experience for the movie creation of the simulation with 1000 iteration steps.
+Increasing ``num_steps`` can make the evaluation take quite a while, as you probably already saw for the movie creation of the simulation with 1000 iteration steps.
 If you further increase ``num_steps``, you will most certainly need to select which plot to create (e.g. by appending ``--plot-only mean_slope`` to ``utopia run``).

-Try the following if you want to see that calculating the complementary cumulative probability distribution can be created fast without the need to plot other time-consuming plots.
+Try the following to see how fast calculating the complementary cumulative probability distribution can be, even for a large number of iterations, when other, more time-consuming plots are ignored:

 .. code-block:: console